jorge-ramirez-upm/RepTate/RepTate/docs/source/tutorial/tutorialGUIMWD.rst

     The number average, weight average and polydispersity index, :math:`M_n` , :math:`M_w` and `PDI`, respectively, of the original data are calculated and reported into the file parameters panel: |fileparam|.

-    The parameter panel shows these values for the discretized distribution: |thparam|.
+    The theory parameters panel shows these values for the discretized distribution: |thparam|.

     The area of each bin corresponds to the area under the data curve delimited by the bin edges.

 #.
 Adjust the number of molecular weight bins by changing the value in the theory panel.
-    By default they are equally spaces on a logarithmic scale:
+    By default they are equally spaced on a logarithmic scale:

     .. image:: GUI_tutorial_images/change_bin_number.png
         :width: 400pt